Christopher Quinten: Personal life

-Quinten was married to American talk show host Leeza Gibbons from 1989–1991.
+Quinten was married to American talk show host Leeza Gibbons from 1989 to 1991.
 They had a daughter together in 1989.
 With partner Alison Slater (ex-Stringfellow's dancer), he has a daughter Sydney (b.
 2005).

-In August 2005, Quinten was charged with rape.
-Following a trial in June 2006, he was found not guilty.

-On 10 June 2019, Quinten became engaged to his lap dancer girlfriend, Robyn Delabarre, on her twenty-first birthday.
+In August 2005, Quinten was accused and charged with rape.
+Following his trial in June 2006, he was unanimously found not guilty by the jury.
+On 10 June 2019, Quinten became engaged to his dancer girlfriend, Robyn Delabarre, on her twenty-first birthday.